OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-25.md

 and do not follow other gods to serve and worship them, and do not provoke me to anger with the work of your hands, then I will do you no harm.’

 ## Jeremiah 25:7
-Yet you have not listened to me,” declares the Lord, “in order to provoke me to anger with the work of your hands to your own harm.
+However, you have not heeded me,” declares the Lord, “and have provoked me to anger with the work of your hands, bringing harm upon yourselves.

 ## Jeremiah 25:8
 Therefore this is what the Lord Almighty says: ‘Because you have not obeyed my words,